 My ancient cookie press came with a hand written recipe I have transcribed into this post.
 I’m guessing it was Grandmas and she wrote it for mom…and now I’m sharing it with all of you.
 We all love it.
 This recipe is easy to make and work with.
 Perfect shortbread texture and flavor too.

 I remember eating these cookies from holiday trays at Grandma Cash’s house.
 They were always delicious and very cute party favorites.
-So now they will be on my party tray for the grandkids to nibble.
+So now I arrange them on my party tray for the grandkids to nibble.
 That is if I can keep them away from my husband!
 He loves these cookies, so some of them are going into hiding!

 If you decide to color the dough: